 For example, the below table examines how experiences of rape differ according to the respondent's displacement status.
 15.3% of respondents who were not displaced reported that they had experienced rape, while 25.1% of respondents who were displaced but living within the host community and 24.5% from those living a refugee camp experienced rape.
 Looking at this data, there is an apparent difference between respondents from the host community (which had less reported violence) compared to those who were displaced.
-However, surveys use sampling strategies, since data collectors do not speak to the entire population of each of the three groups; and as a result, the survey data results retains some level of uncertainty in interpretation.
+However, surveys used sampling strategies, since data collectors did not speak to the entire population of each of the three groups; and, as a result, the survey data results retained some level of uncertainty in interpretation.
 This data alone cannot indicate with certainty if the differences shown between these 3 communities are due to chance or due to true differences that are affecting the population.

-Table: Displacement Status Ever Raped Cross-tabulation
+Table 7.
+Displacement Status Ever Raped Cross-Tabulation

-EVER RAPI ED YES NO NO RESPONSE TOTAL DISPLACEMENT Not Displaced - Count Count 67 366 4 437 STATUS Host Community % within displacement status 15.3% 83.8% 0.9% 100.0% Displaced - Living within Host Community Count 171 505 4 680 % within displacement status 25.1% 74.3% 0.6% 100.0% Displaced - Count 96 287 9 392 Living in Refugee Camp % within displacement status 24.5% 73.2% 2.3% 100.0% TOTAL Count 334 1158 17 1509 % within displacement status 22.1% 76.7% 1.1% 100.0%
+EVER RAPED NO RESPONSE TOTAL DISPLACEMENT STATUS Not Displaced - Host Count 67 366 4 437 Community % within displacement status 15.3% 83.8% 0.9% 100.0% Displaced - Living within Host Community Count 171 505 4 680 % within displacement status 25.1% 74.3% 0.6% 100.0% Displaced - Living in Refugee Camp Count 96 287 9 392 % within displacement status 24.5% 73.2% 2.3% 100.0% TOTAL Count 334 1158 17 1509 % within displacement status 22.1% 76.7% 1.1% 100.0%